Summary

 searchDomainNamestringyes Long-TermThe name of the search domain associated with the saved query.

-For this datatype, the only only parameter indicates whether the mutation was successful or not.
+For the results, the only returned value indicates whether the mutation was successful or not.
 The table below describes this:

 ParameterTypeRequiredDefaultStabilityDescription